-It may seem like a good idea.
-You can save the 15% advertising agency commission and you can save a lot more than that if you end up with an unscrupulous advertising agency that substantially marks up the media time and then charges a commission on top of that.
+Buying TV media time direct may seem like a good idea.
+You can save the 15% advertising agency commission and a lot more than that if you end up with an unscrupulous advertising agency that substantially marks up the media time and then charges a commission on top of that.

 An advertising agency will monitor your advertising campaign to make sure that your TV spots are run when they are supposed to.
 The advertising agency will periodically analyze results to determine if expectations are being met and whether scheduling changes need to be made.

-If you choose to buy your own TV media time for your law firm, assuming you had the experience and knowledge, you will have to do all of this work yourself.
+If you choose to buy your own TV media time for your law firm, assuming you have the knowledge, experience and relationships, you will have to do all of this work yourself.
 It’s hard to imagine many lawyers who have the extra time to do all this.

 When you call a TV station directly, your account will be given to a salesperson whose job is to sell media time on only one TV station.
-The salesperson at a TV station will not provide you with advertising agency services, except producing an inexpensive and ineffective TV commercial to get you on the air.
-You may get a good and experienced salesperson or you may end up with a salesperson that is not experienced or is more interested in commissions.
-In either case, it is unlikely that the salesperson is interested in increasing commissions.
+The salesperson at a TV station will not provide you with advertising agency services, except to produce an inexpensive and ineffective TV commercial to get you on the air.

 When you call a TV station to purchase your own media time, you will be quoted a retail rate while an advertising agency will be quoted a wholesale rate.
 Any advertising agency should be able to purchase media time at least 15% less than you can.
-A good advertising agency will be able to do even better.
-Consequently, you will get advertising agency services for free.
+A good advertising agency will do even better.
+Like using a travel agent, you will get advertising agency services for free.
 With a good advertising agency, not only will you get the services for free, but you will pay even less for the media time.

-Hopefully, you have decided to have an advertising agency create a TV advertising campaign for your law firm and do your media buying.
-Should you call the TV stations first so you know what you should be paying before you call an advertising agency?
+Hopefully, you have decided by now to have an advertising agency create a TV advertising campaign for your law firm and do your media buying.

-I have even seen a situation where a law firm called a TV station and six months later called an advertising agency.
-The TV station had a record of the lawyer calling six months earlier and told the advertising agency that they would not sell TV media time to the advertising agency.
-They told the advertising agency to tell the lawyer to call the station.
+A lawyer who wanted to advertise with 1-800-HURT-911 called a TV station to get a quote.
+Six months later, the lawyer decided to begin advertising but didn’t have the time to deal with it and decided to call an advertising agency.
+The TV station had a record of the lawyer calling six months earlier and would not sell TV media time to the advertising agency.
+They told the agency to tell the lawyer to call the station.
 The lawyer was forced to deal directly with the TV station.